 Photography by Brian Moody

 In 1973 Marian Partington’s younger sister, Lucy, disappeared from a Gloucester bus stop after visiting a friend.
 Twenty years later, in 1994, the gruesome discoveries at 25 Cromwell Street revealed that Lucy Partington had been a victim of serial-killers Frederick and Rosemary West.
-Marian has recently written a book: If You Sit Very Still explores the restoration of the human spirit, traumatic loss and brutality.
+Marian’s memoir If You Sit Very Still tells the story and explores the restoration of the human spirit, traumatic loss and brutality.

-As soon as the news came through that Lucy’s body had been found at 25 Cromwell Road.
-I vowed to try and bring something positive out of this meaningless trauma.
+As soon as the news came through that Lucy’s body had been found at 25 Cromwell Street, I vowed to try and bring something positive out of this meaningless trauma.

 But first I had to face the truth.
 Lucy had been abducted, gagged, raped, tortured and murdered, before she was beheaded and dismembered.
 For a year after the finding, her remains were needed as an exhibit for the defence.
 After this I felt an instinctive need to go to the mortuary in Cardiff to hold and wrap her bones.
 During that moving ceremony something shifted and I made a step towards peace.